cning0506/DATA-310_Applied_Machine_Learning/Project3.md

 print(model)
 ```
-For linear regression,

-Random Forest: R-squared (% Var explained) : 11.27
+For linear regression, we have to calculate the R-squared with a manual approach.
+Using the R-squared formula, we get the R-squared value of 0.3576.
+This means that 35.76% of sample variance is explained by this model.
+In other words, linear regression model is a better option for explaining the variation of the population.

 Another metrics is mean squared error (MSE).
 We can use the following code snippets to find MSE.
 ```
 cellStats((diff_sums)^2, mean)
 ```
 For the linear regression model, the value of MSE is 18.00924.
 For the random forest, The value of MSE is 18.10797.
+The linear regression model has a slightly less MSE than the random forest model.
 Based on this metric, we can tell that the linear regression model is better than the random forest model by a minor margin.
 It is reasonable to say that both models might not be the ideal methods for this analysis.

 ## Model Assessment and Spatial Variation Observation
 To assess the two models, we will be looking at the 3D Raster visaulization from the front and back of Albania.
 We will first look at the front view of the 3D plot for both model.
 From the first plot of Figure 6, we can tell that both screenshots seem identical.
 The main similarity is the apparent hole at the location of Tirane.
 There are smaller holes that represents the regions that have higher population.
 We can also observe the river basin across Albania from the lines on the map.
 In general, the front view does not contribute much for the model assessment, but it provides some insight on the landscape.